-The EA have failed to measure the actual flood levels in Penshurst.
+The EA have failed to measure the actual flood levels at Bridge House specifically and Penshurst generally.
 Instead they have relied on theoretical modelling, which simply does not stand scrutiny when compared to the actual flood levels during impoundment of the FSA.
 The EA first raised the proposal to increase the FSA in 2010.
 Had they measured the flood levels then they would have actual data for the floods of 2013, 2019 & 2020.
 They failed to do this, instead they have relied on calculated flood levels and theoretical modelling.
-The EA have been sent the actual flood levels at Bridge House but they have chosen to disregard these.
-This is unacceptable.
+We have sent the EA the actual flood levels at Bridge House but they have chosen to disregard these.
+Their arrogance as an organisation is unacceptable in today's UK culture of openness and accountability